zeev-b/sn/Readme.md

 ---

 ## Notes
-- Make sure transcripts are organized into folders like `./transcripts/2015`, `./transcripts/2016`, etc.
+- Ensure transcripts are organized into folders, such as `./transcripts/2015`, `./transcripts/2016`, etc.
 - The indexing happens on first use per year and is cached.
 - You can delete `./index/*` folders to rebuild indexes.